 UNIQUE index (or the

-BDR supports deferred unique constraints.
+PGD supports deferred unique constraints.
 If a transaction can commit on the source, then it applies cleanly on target, unless it sees conflicts.
-However, a deferred primary key can't be used as a REPLICA IDENTITY, so the use cases are already limited by that and the warning about using multiple unique constraints.
+However, you can't use a deferred primary key as a REPLICA IDENTITY, so the use cases are already limited by that and the warning about using multiple unique constraints.

 DELETE conflict can occur on replay.

 If the deleted row is still detectable (the deleted row wasn't removed by